ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 ## Wrapping Up

 This is just a fraction of what is possible with Amazon Connect.
 By going all in with Connect, you now have full control over how to customize your agent and customer workflows by leveraging [all that Connect has to offer](https://aws.amazon.com/connect/features).
 Explore your channels of communication, set yours hours of operations, create queues to route contacts, utilize contact flows (IVR) to build your customers' experience, and [much more](https://docs.aws.amazon.com/connect/?id=docs_gateway).

+At Ippon, we have extensive knowledge when it comes to agent servicing platforms and [a track record that proves it](https://us.ippon.tech/success-stories/accelerate/top-10-us-bank).
+If you need expertise or guidance in this area, don't hesitate to [reach out](https://us.ippon.tech/contact) to us as your trusted partner.